winitzki/scall/tutorial/programming_dhall.md

 In this way, Leibniz equality types reproduce Dhall's `assert` functionality.

 Note that `assert` verifies static (compile-time) equality even on values that Dhall cannot compare at run time.
-We can write `assert : "abc" === "abc"` even though Dhall cannot implement a function for comparing two strings.
+We can write `assert : "abc" === "abc"` even though Dhall cannot implement a function for comparing two strings at run time.
 Similarly, we can implement a value of the Leibniz equality type `LeibnizEqual Text "abc" "abc"` to verify the equality statically:

 ```dhall